 Another concern of companies with tight compliance requirements is audit trails.
 Modern firewalls don’t just block traffic — they log it.
 Since Tailscale doesn’t have a central traffic funnel, what can you do?

 The answer is: we allow you to log all internal network connections from each node, asynchronously, to a central logging service.
 An interesting side effect of this design is that every connection is logged twice: on the source machine and the destination machine.
 As a result, log tampering is easy to detect, because it would require simultaneous tampering on two different nodes.

 Because logs are streamed in real time from each node, rather than batched, the window for local log tampering on a node is extremely short, in the order of dozens of milliseconds, making even a single-node tampering attack difficult to achieve.

-Rather than providing a complete logs and metrics pipeline, the Tailscale logging service is intended as a real-time streaming data collector that can then stream data out into your preferred SIEM (Security Information & Event Management) system.
+Rather than providing a complete logs and metrics pipeline, the Tailscale logging service is intended as a real-time streaming data collector that can then stream data out into other systems for further analysis.
 (You can read my early blog post that evolved into Tailscale’s logs collector architecture.)

 Bonus: Incremental deployment